Twigonometry/Cybersecurity-Notes/Writeups/Hack the Box/Boxes/Optimum/15 - Shell as kostas.md

 ## Searching for an Exploit

-I ran Windows exploit suggester using this info:
+I ran Windows exploit suggester using this info (I set this up in [[15 - Shell as Network Service#Windows Exploit Suggester|Granny]]):

 ```bash
 ┌──(mac㉿kali)-[~/Documents/enum/Windows-Exploit-Suggester]